What Is the Cost of Attendance in College?

 Finding a School’s Cost of Attendance

 Hunting down a university’s COA is an important first step in calculating the expenses around college and how to pay for it.
 Since legislation passed in 2011, it’s mandatory for U.S. two-year and four-year institutes to share the COA on their websites.
-That doesn’t mean it’s always easy to find.
+However, that doesn’t mean it’s always easy to find.

 One way to look for the COA online is to simply put “[NAME OF SCHOOL] + COST OF ATTENDANCE” into a search engine.